AchrafKassioui/Learning-iOS-Dev/README.md

 Notice the binary equivalent for each category name.
 These expressions allow for efficient, low power bitwise operation: https://en.wikipedia.org/wiki/Bitwise_operation.
 It also provides handy operations in code:

 > This is very handy and allows you to easily combine categories.
-For example, when you want to specify that the cat should collide with all block bodies and the bed, you can say the collision bit mask for the cat is PhysicsCategory.Block | PhysicsCategory.Bed (read this as “block OR bed”), which produces the logical OR of the two values
+For example, when you want to specify that the cat should collide with all block bodies and the bed, you can say the collision bit mask for the cat is PhysicsCategory.Block | PhysicsCategory.Bed (read this as “block OR bed”), which produces the logical OR of the two values.
 >
 > 2D Apple Games by Tutorials (2017), p.
 228

-## Less verbose Xcode console
+## Less Verbose Xcode Console

 *5 August 2023*